jornado/rikki_tikki/README.md

 ## How it works

 Rikki Tikki times you times, so you don't have to.
 It periodically pings your computers running processes, looking for the thin server.
 When it finds such a process, it makes a note of the directory it's running from, which happens to be the name of a git repository that maps to a project name.
 Handy!
 At the end of the day (or week, shhh), you can ask Rikki Tikki what you've been working on.
-It looks like this:

 ## How to install it